Gillian Whitehead : Represented Artist

 Photo: Erica Murray

-Since spending her formative compositional years in Europe, Gillian Karawe Whitehead has divided her time between Australia (where she taught composition at the Sydney Conservatorium for 15 years, taking significant periods of leave without pay to focus on writing) and her native New Zealand, where she is now living in Dunedin.
+Since spending her formative compositional years in Europe, Gillian Karawe Whitehead divided her time between Australia, where she taught composition at the Sydney Conservatorium for 15 years (taking significant periods of leave to focus on writing music), and her native New Zealand.
+She is now based largely in New Zealand in her two homes - one in Dunedin, in the South, and another one Ruakaka, on the North Island.

-Her music has been widely performed and broadcast both nationally and internationally, and numerous pieces have been published or released on disc.
+Her music has been widely performed and broadcast both nationally and internationally, and numerous pieces have been published or recorded for commercial release.
 Her output includes operas and monodramas, works for orchestra and other large ensembles as well as numerous chamber, choral, instrumental and solo works.

 ||Piano trio (trios: piano, violin, cello) (2005)||Commissioned by NZTrio.|